bsidhipong/nrf24l01/README.md

 # nrf24l01

-Bare-bone nRF24L01+ driver, avr-gcc
+Bare-bone AVR nRF24L01+ driver, written for avr-gcc.

-This library is designed to be small.
-It purposely lacks convenience functions (e.g., to set radio address registers).
+This library is designed to be small:
+* Purposely omits convenience functions (e.g., to set radio address registers).
+* Does not use Arduino library (e.g., SPI).

+It is tested on ATmega328p.
+It will likely require modifications to compile for other AVR MCUs.